Jock itch is a fungal infection of the skin on the groin and inner area of the thighs. The medical name for jock itch is tinea cruris.

 Both men and women can be affected.
 The condition is more common in men, especially those who perspire heavily.

-Jock itch causes a chafed, itchy, and sometimes painful rash around the groin and thigh.
+Jock itch causes a chafed, itchy, and sometimes painful rash around the groin and upper, inner thigh.
 The area near the anus may also be affected.
 The rash is:

 Note: Do not use antifungal creams recommended for athlete's foot.
 These may be too harsh for the groin.